10 Must Eat & Food to Try in Madrid

 The bocadillo de calamares, calamari (squid) sandwich, is yet another must eat dish when visiting Madrid.
 It’s just a classic as pizza in Italy or a French fries in Belgium.

 The bocadillo de calamares is a bread roll filled with in olive oil fried squid rings.
 I really liked it but I was missing a sauce like mayonnaise or tartare sauce to make it easier to eat.
+However that’s the traditional way to eat one of the best foods in Madrid.

 It’s usually eaten with a small beer (a caña) and you can have it at any time: lunch, dinner or afternoon snack (merienda).
 Again this typical food is all you can wish for after clubbing in Madrid’s best clubs.